razibhasan1/ecs-deploy-with-terraform/README.md

 node index.js

-Push the  App to AWS ECR please check ecr push command through your repository.before push please login to your ecr in your instance.
+Push the  image to AWS ECR please check ecr push command through your repository.before push please login to your ecr in your instance.

 once login successful then build & push image to repo.